Allison Janney: 2017–present: Career expansion

 Janney appeared as herself, in a 2019 episode of the second season of the Netflix series The Kominsky Method.
 On the Disney Channel animated show Phineas and Ferb, Janney voiced Dr. Doofenshmirtz's ex-wife, Charlene.
 Janney appeared in five films in 2019.
 She had cameo appearances in the family comedy Troop Zero, the psychological thriller Ma, and Bombshell.
 For the last of these she received nominations at the Screen Actors Guild Award, and Critics' Choice Movie Award Best Acting Ensemble.
 Janney also voiced Margaux Needler in the animated version of The Addams Family.
 Janney also appeared in Bad Education and Tate Taylor's comedy-drama Breaking News in Yuba County.
 She also had the title role in J. J. Abrams's thriller Lou.
 In 2022, Janney appeared in an episode of Who Do You Think You Are? in which she learned she was descended from Stephen Hopkins, one of the settlers on the Mayflower.
 Janney subsequently appeared in the romantic comedy film The People We Hate at the Wedding (2022), and the science fiction film The Creator (2023).

-In 2024, Janney began portraying Evelyn Rollins, a socialite in the 1950s in Apple TV+'s period comedy series Palm Royale.
+In 2024, Janney began portraying Evelyn Rollins, a socialite in the late 1960’s in Apple TV+'s period comedy series Palm Royale.
 The same year she guest starred in the final season of the sitcom Curb Your Enthusiasm.
-In 2024, Janney began starring in Netflix's political drama The Diplomat as Vice President of the United States Grace Penn.
+In 2024, Janney began starring in Netflix's political drama The Diplomat as Grace Penn.
 Her first foray into the genre since The West Wing, Janney's performance garnered critical acclaim and nominations at the Critics Choice Awards, Golden Globe Awards, and the Screen Actors Guild Awards with Rolling Stone ranking her performance amongst "The 10 Best TV Performances of 2024".
+In 2026, she won the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for that performance, which meant she had 8 Emmy wins in all, tying her for the record of most Emmy wins for acting.
 Janney appears in the 2025 films Another Simple Favor and Everything's Going to Be Great.